 To learn more about our Directors, please view their profiles below:

 Committees: Audit and Risk (Proxy) and Investments

 Brendon Grylls brings a wealth of regional development and north west experience to the Gumala Foundation team.
-A background in small business, farming and manufacturing preceded a 16 year term in state parliament and he maintains an ongoing focus on indigenous policy and programs.
+He has a background in small business, farming, and manufacturing, which precede a 16-year term in state parliament.
+Brendon maintains an ongoing focus on indigenous policy and programs.

-He is well known for his advocacy of regional issues, his commitment to expanding indigenous opportunities, the Royalties for Regions program and his leadership of the Nationals WA during the eight year Liberal/National Government.
+He is well known for his advocacy of regional issues, his commitment to expanding indigenous opportunities, and his innovative approach to both public policy and business after his political career.

-As Chair of the Gumala Foundation he looks forward to working closely with the traditional owners of the Innawonga, Banyjima and Nyiyaparli language groups to honour the objectives of the Trust deed.
+As Chair of the Gumala Foundation he looks forward to working closely with the traditional owners of the Yinhawangka, Banjima, and Nyiyaparli language groups to honour the objectives of the trust deed.

 Committees: Audit & Risk and Investments

 Irina Cattalini is a highly driven and energetic executive, with over fifteen years of experience in community and public services.
 She is highly regarded in Australia and abroad for her strategic thinking, exceptional management skills and personal integrity.
 Irina is an accomplished leader of change, skilled in navigating teams and sectors through reform.
 She has a talent for translating complex policy analysis with clarity and strategic influence, resulting in positive and high-impact outcomes.

 Prior to her current role as Executive Manager of One Tree Community Services, Irina served as CEO of the WA Council of Social Service, the State’s leading community service peak body.
 She has a very keen commitment to social justice and has made a strong contribution to the local, national and international community.
 Irina has served as Vice President of the Australian Conservation Foundation, as a founding Board member of Reconciliation WA, and on the CEO’s for Gender Equity group.